Cole-Miller-IT/TowerDefense/README.md

 Troubleshooting:
-Incase you recieve a error related to this problem use this in Powershell.
+Incase you recieve a error related to this problem, run this in Powershell.
-"terminal.integrated.shellArgs.windows": ["-ExecutionPolicy", "Bypass"]  #Used to allow
+"terminal.integrated.shellArgs.windows": ["-ExecutionPolicy", "Bypass"]
 '''